Does Marriage Affect Credit Scores?

 The first step is to understand why their credit score is so low.
 You each get a free yearly credit report from all three major credit bureaus (Experian, Equifax, and TransUnion) at www.AnnualCreditReport.com.

-Pull your separate credit reports and look for errors and negative remarks causing a low credit score.
+Pull your separate credit reports and review both partners’ credit scores and credit records to identify specific issues.
 Examples of negative marks on the credit report that drag down credit scores include missed or late payments, carrying too much credit card debt, defaults, charge-offs, foreclosures, and bankruptcies.

 Devise a Plan of Action

-You can create a plan to improve your partner’s credit score once you know the issues causing it.
+Once you know the issues affecting your partner’s credit score, you can create a plan to improve it.
 For example, if your spouse’s credit utilization is too high, you can pay down the debt and reduce credit card balances.

 If it’s a foreclosure or bankruptcy, you must continue making on-time payments while keeping credit utilization low.
 Over time, the effects of the foreclosure will lessen until it’s eventually removed altogether after seven years.
 Meanwhile, positive credit activity will improve your spouse’s credit score.